NdtXBL/boiii-vanilla/README.md

 Modified version of the BOIII Ezz client: https://github.com/Ezz-lol/boiii-free

 BOIII Vanilla is a slightly modified version of the Ezz Client, designed to avoid their features that interfere with the campaign mode.
-This version ensures compatibility with other BOIII clients while resolving issues related to tampering with campaign speedruns.
-Unlike the Ezz Client, which is banned from speedruns due to potential exploitation, BOIII Vanilla is permitted for use in campaign runs.
+This version ensures compatibility with other BOIII clients while resolving issues related to interfering with vanilla campaign features.
+Unlike the Ezz Client, which is banned from campaign speedruns due to the potential to exploitation with a modified environment, BOIII Vanilla is permitted for use in campaign runs.

 ![image](https://github.com/user-attachments/assets/57b66089-09ce-47c4-b1f6-4b3890bbf0f4)